-A problematic educative situation (PES) arises when growing up and educating miscarry.
-The orthopedagogue has the task of thinking about and helping in order to eliminate the PES.
-Therefore he/she must know what has miscarried and why.
-However, most important of all, he/she must provide real help regarding the PES, namely help which helps (Langeveld).
+A problematic educational situation (PES) arises when growing up and educating miscarry.
+The orthopedagogue has the task of thinking about and provide assistance in order to eliminate the PES.
+Therefore, it is necessary that he know what has miscarried and why.
+However, most important of all, he must provide real help regarding the PES, namely help that helps (Langeveld).
 As an expert, the orthopedagogue has the practical task of identifying the changeable, influencable and controllable factors in the PES for the sake of modifying, neutralizing and compensating for them.

-With respect to each problem of educating, the orthopedagogue must design an individual orthopedagogic plan of action which takes into account the total PES.
-(Where a medical doctor, psychiatrist, etc. will treat, the concept of orthopedagogic action regarding the PES assumes that the orthopedagogue does not treat: he/she educates, he/she acts pedagogically with unusual means and in unusual circumstances).
-The precondition for meaningful, adequate orthopedagogic action is a correct evaluation (orthopedagogic evaluation) and a real plan of action (giving orthopedagogic assistance).
-Given the dynamics of the factors in the PES, pedodiagnostics and helping are two aspects of the same orthopedagogic action (Ter Horst).
+With respect to each problem of educating, the orthopedagogue has to design an individual orthopedagogic plan of action that takes into account the total PES.
+(Where a medical doctor, psychiatrist, etc.) will treat, the concept of orthopedagogic action regarding the PES assumes that the orthoped agogue does not treat: he educates, he acts pedagogically with unusual means and in unusual circumstances).
+The precondition for meaningful, adequate orthopedagogic action is a correct evaluation (orthopedagogic evaluation^{}) and a real plan of action (giving orthopedagogic assistance).
+Given the dynamics of the factors in the PES, pedodiagnostics and providing assistance are two aspects of the same orthopedagogic action (Ter Horst).
 The central question regarding the connection between orthopedagogic evaluation and assistance is what measures must be taken to further help the child.
 (Van Gelder).
-From this, the necessity for a practical, differentiated orthopedagogic plan of action arises which must be designed for each unique child and each unique PES.
-This plan is further actualized around the question of what are the educatibe possibilities and difficulties of this child.
+From this the necessity for a practical, differentiated orthopedagogic plan of action arises that must be designed for each unique child and each unique PES.
+This plan is further actualized around the question of what are the educational possibilities and difficulties of this child.